The Local Church is a gathering of people who want to follow Jesus in a tangible way

 We believe Jesus changes everything.
 We are people committed to living out His teachings in the world.
 We seek to spend our strength on others and to take risks to see the Kingdom expand because we believe there is hope and life in Jesus for everyone.
 We're not perfect and we don’t have everything figured out, but that won’t stop us from humbly holding up the Bread of Life to a hungry world.
 One beggar, showing another where to find food.

-We are committed to developing personal and corporate habits for a growing relationship with God.
-We emphasize prayer and the study of the Scriptures as critical habits that help us discern the plans and purposes of God for our lives.
+We are committed to developing personal and corporate habits to form a growing relationship with God.
+We engage with formation practices that teach us how to know and love God with an emphasis on prayer, the Bible and other spiritual practices that help us discern the plans and purposes of God for our lives.

-• Corporate Expression: Gathering to experience His presence weekly.
+• Corporate Expression: Gathering to experience His presence weekly through prayer, praise, the word and the sacraments.

-• Personal Expression: Growing in our relationship with Him through reading, reflecting and responding to Scripture through prayer as we talk and listen to God.
+• Personal Expression: Growing in our relationship with God through reading, reflecting and responding to Scripture, prayer and spiritual practices that help us engage with Him for the purpose of knowing and living in His love.

-We desire to cultivate relationships where care, challenge and celebration occur.
-We emphasize living life as one faith family in the all-together - worship services - and the small together – local groups.
+We emphasize living life as one faith family in the all-together—worship services—and the small together—local groups.
 True community always involves courage, authenticity and humility.

-• Corporate Expression: Being part of a group of people who consistently meet together to live out the 3 aspects of Biblical community: care, challenge and celebration.
+• Corporate Expression: Gathering together as part of this church to help each other live out the three aspects of Biblical community: care, challenge and celebration.

 We pursue opportunities to holistically care for the needs of our world.
 As a local expression of the universal Church we are called to actively participate in the mission of God.
 Just as Christ left Heaven to spend his strength on us, we intend to spend our strength on others.
 We believe God measures His church not by how many we seat but by how many we send.

-• Corporate Expression: To expand the Kingdom of God by developing leaders to plant churches in culture creating cities
+• Corporate Expression: To expand the Kingdom of God by developing leaders in all spheres to help plant disciple making churches in culture creating cities.

-• Personal Expression: To identify the specific ways that God is calling you to spend your strength on others.
+• Personal Expression: To identify the specific ways that God is calling you to spend your strength on others and begin to take steps to act in obedience to that call.

 Amplify Hope + Life to all